-We are present for new, thicker accounts of the historical and economic contexts of migration: the livelihoods, ways of life, entire economies and nation states migrants leave behind.
-The physical distance between centers of economic power and areas of poverty need not be great: financialized service economies of the large cities have made obsolete or invisible the land-based economies, eclipsed in political discourse the urgent questions of land ownership, and profoundly changed the relationship of “developed” societies to agriculture, food production, and food security.
+We are present for new, thicker accounts of the historical and economic contexts of migration: the livelihoods, ways of life, entire economies and nation states migrants seek and leave behind.
+The physical distance between centers of economic power and areas of poverty are diminishing: financialized service economies of the large cities have made obsolete or invisible the land-based economies, eclipsed in political discourse the urgent questions of land and water ownership and use, and profoundly changed the relationship of “developed” societies to agriculture, food production, and food security.

 Virtualized land and territory in financialized economies become assets rather than spaces for living and growing food.
 Wars are fought over access to the land and its “natural resources.”
 Transnational markets and technologies demand resource exploitation because the resources are exhaustible, often on the verge of catastrophic depletion.
 Narratives about migrants’ disregard for the conditions of national borders and labor markets elicit important questions about what kind of knowledge drives decisions about moving across the boundaries of the known, facing physical danger, and imagination about a “better life” structured around culturally and historically specific categories like citizenship and rights.

 The goal of the conference is community-building within and beyond academia, in order to challenge conventional models of learning and action.
 The conference proposes to bring scholars together with practitioners (activists, artists, educators, etc.) from the Americas and other continents, to share knowledges about the way borders and boundaries shape nature and scale of political action today.
-We hope to create space for the study of denaturalized conventional categories (e.g., gender, tribe, nation, state, race) which now determine the shape of communities in the unsustainable world.
+We hope to create a space for the study of denaturalized categories such as gender, tribe, nation, state, and race that now determine the shape of communities in the unsustainable world.

 - Imagined communities, deimagination, ‘new’ borders

-- Tierra, territory, place, location, state, land ownership, sustainability
+- Tierra, territory, place, location, state; land and water ownership and use; sustainability

 - Ontological boundaries: realism and aesthetics of the ‘natural’

-- Natural bodies and technologies of transformation/reproduction/movement, laboring machines; feeling machines, affect and emotion; robots or replicants
+- Natural bodies and technologies of transformation/reproduction/movement; laboring machines, feeling machines, surrogates; affect and emotion; robots, replicants, androids, and others

 - Alternative narratives/histories of the natural

-- Literary nature: alternative narratives, speculation, conjecture, utopia and dystopia
+- Literary nature: fiction, speculation, conjecture; utopia and dystopia

 - Social imaginary and (un)profitable creativity

-We invite proposals for individual presentations (250 words max), panels of up to three participants; 800 words), or alternative formats (e.g., performance, screening etc.; individual or collective, 600 words max).
+We invite proposals in English or Spanish for individual presentations (250 words max), panels of up to three participants (800 words max), or alternative formats (600 words max), individual or collective (e.g., performance, screening etc.).

-Please note in your submission any particular technical, spatial or other requirements for your proposed participation.
+Please note in your submission any particular technical, spatial, access, linguistic, or other requirements for your proposed participation.

-Olivera Jokić, English and Gender Studies, John Jay College, City U of NY
+Olivera Jokić, English and Gender Studies, John Jay College, City University of New York